devinsays/portfolio-post-type/readme.txt

 To allow users of Portfolio Press to more easily migrate to a new theme.
 And hopefully, to save some work for other folks trying to set a portfolio.

+= How can I include this in a theme? =

+All you need to do is add the following lines of code to your functions.php file (assuming it's in the root directory of your theme):

+//Define Portfolio Post Type URL define( 'PPT_URL', trailingslashit( get_stylesheet_directory_uri().'/portfolio-post-type' ) );

 == Changelog ==

 = 0.4 =